 Union: Cary Memorial Library Staff Association, Local 4928, MLSA, MFT, AFT, AFL-CIO

-Reference Librarians perform a variety of professional tasks involved in providing library services to the public including staffing public service desks and collection development.
-Librarians often have a specialty within the department, and are also generally assigned to key projects or initiatives within the organization.
-Librarians have frequent contact with public, library employees, other town departments/boards, community organizations, library network/regional library systems, vendors, which require tact, diplomacy, negotiating skills, independent judgment, problem solving, and resourcefulness.
+Performs a variety of paraprofessional and professional tasks involved in providing library services to the public.
+Library Associates are generally assigned to key projects or initiatives within the organization in addition to staffing public service desks.
+Library Associates have frequent contact with public, library employees, other town departments/boards, community organizations, library network/regional library systems, vendors, which require tact, diplomacy, negotiating skills, independent judgment, problem solving, and resourcefulness.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Provides outstanding customer service to patrons at the Library’s busy public service desk in a team-oriented environment.
+- Provides outstanding customer service to patrons at the Library’s busy public service desks.
 Interprets library policies and procedures for the public and staff.
 Handles complaints and suggestions in a professional manner and refers them to the appropriate staff member.

 - Uses, and assists patrons and staff in use of an ever-changing variety of library equipment including telephones, computers and tablets, scan station/copiers, meeting room technologies, audiovisual equipment, assistive technology, self-checkout units, and others.